wwq5-code/SMS/README.md

-# SSW
+# SMS

-# Self-Supervised Watermarking (SSW) Scheme for Unlearning Verification
+# Self-Supervised Model Seeding (SMS) Scheme for Unlearning Verification

 ### Overview
-This repository is the official implementation of SSW, and the corresponding paper is under review.
+This repository is the official implementation of SMS, and the corresponding paper is under review.

 ### Prerequisites